GC-public-projects/TextRecognitionHandling/README.md

 ## target audience
-This project is for Kotlin Jetpack Compose initiated user.
+This project is for Kotlin Jetpack Compose initiated users.

 ## Presentation
 Implementation of Google ML kit in order to highlight the words of a text in an image.
 The words dragged or tapped will be higlighted in a different color.
 The image can be zoomed or reduced too.